A Perfect Day in Bratislava: Itinerary for River Cruisers

 • Bratislava Walking Tour: “A fascinating walk around the historic town.”

-We had been looking forward to a guided tour of Bratislava … until we found out there was an optional tour.
-How could we pass up an opportunity to meet a Slovak family in their home?
+We had been looking forward to a guided tour of Bratislava… until we learned that there was an optional tour that offered an opportunity to meet a Slovak family in their home!
+We were happy to pay for it.
 It would be interesting to hear firsthand accounts of what life is like in Slovakia, both before and since the Communist regime ended.
+We’d also have a chance to taste Carpathian wine!

 What to see in Bratislava with limited time